March 5, 2017

-Alum brothers from Notre Dame open new micro-brewery in Oxford.
+Alum brothers from Notre Dame to open new micro-brewery in Oxford.

 How the brothers got to his point, however, was on decidedly different roads — two roads that ultimately came together nicely to complement north-Oakland County’s newest showcase of craft beers and house-made food.